-The primary objective of our investment activities is to preserve our capital to fund operations.
+The primary objective of our investment activities is to preserve our capital to fund operations and to facilitate business development activities.
 We also seek to maximize income from our investments without assuming significant interest rate or liquidity risk.
-Our exposure to market risk is confined to our cash, cash equivalents, marketable securities and long term marketable securities.
-As of December 31, 2017, we had unrestricted cash, cash equivalents, marketable securities and long term marketable securities against changes in interest rates.
-Because of the short-term maturities of our cash, cash equivalents, marketable securities and long term marketable securities and because we generally hold these securities to maturity, we do not believe that an increase in market rates would have any significant impact on the realizable value of our investments.
-We do not have any currency or other derivative financial instruments other than the interest make-whole payment associated with our Notes.
+Our exposure to market risk is confined to investments in cash, cash equivalents, marketable securities and long term marketable securities.
+As of December 31, 2018, we had unrestricted cash, cash equivalents, marketable securities of \$774.8 million.
+We do not engage in any hedging activities against changes in interest rates.
+Because of the short-term maturities of our cash, cash equivalents, marketable securities and long term marketable securities to maturity, we do not believe that an increase in market rates would have any significant impact on the realizable value of our investments.